LogtalkDotOrg/logtalk-for-vscode/README.md

 The "Load Directory" command looks for a `loader.lgt` or `loader.logtalk` file in the directory of the selected file, printing a warning if not found.
 The "Run Tests" command looks for a `tester.lgt` or `tester.logtalk` file in the directory of the selected file, printing a warning if not found.
 The "Run Doclet" command looks for a `doclet.lgt` or `doclet.logtalk` file in the directory of the selected file, printing a warning if not found.

 The "Run Tests" command adds failed tests to the "PROBLEMS" pane.
+Quick fixes are provided for some test definition warnings.

 #### Jupyter commands